kensanata/just-halberds/Knives.md

 with violence, treat them like a thug.
 Or try to educate them and lift them up.
 The point is to pick something in your friends’ characters that you can engage with, and do it.
-Don’t make their lives miserable – look for just the right level of banter between the characters.
-Something to say to each other during the game.
+Don’t make their lives miserable – look for just the right level of banter.
+Show your interested in their character.
+Look for something to say to each other during the game.

 *Player agency*.
 In a game that takes place in your imagination, the greatest asset we have is the freedom of it all.
 We can make decisions